 pronouns: she, her, hers

-Celisa Steele has spent two decades designing, developing, delivering, and marketing adult lifelong learning, continuing education, and professional development.
+Celisa Steele has spent more than 20 years designing, developing, delivering, and marketing adult lifelong learning, continuing education, and professional development.
 She’s worked with and for organizations ranging from smaller groups like the Frameworks Institute and the Alliance of Chicago Community Health Services to large national and multinational organizations like the American Red Cross, the American College of Radiology, the Society for Human Resource Management, and WebJunction, an initiative of the Bill & Melinda Gates Foundation.

 Celisa was co-founder and chief operating officer of Isoph, one of the leading providers of e-learning services to the nonprofit sector.
 Prior to Isoph, she worked as vice president of operations for LearnSomething; in creative services at Quisic, a developer of high-end online course content for major universities and Global 2000 companies; and in curriculum development at the not-for-profit Family and Children’s Resource Program, part of the School of Social Work at the University of North Carolina at Chapel Hill.